-5. Border procedure (border and transit zones)
+4. Border procedure (border and transit zones)

-5.1.
+4.1.
 General (scope, time limits)

 Indicators: Border Procedure: General 1.
-Do border authorities receive written instructions on the referral of asylum competent authorities? seekers to the ⊠ Yes □ No 2.
-Can an application made at the border be examined in substance during a border er procedure? ⊠ Yes ⊠ No 3.
+Do border authorities receive written instructions on the referral of asylum competent authorities? seekers to the ⊠ Yes ☐ No 2.
+Can an application made at the border be examined in substance during a bord er procedure? ⊠ Yes ⊠ No 3.
 Is there a maximum time-limit for border procedures laid down in the law?
-If yes, what is the maximum time-limit?
-Yes □ No 20 days
+If yes, what is the maximum time-limit? ☐ Yes ☐ No 20 days

 Switzerland has no land border with third countries.
 All neighbouring states are Schengen and Dublin Member States.
-There is therefore no special procedure at land borders; persons who request asylum at the border or following their detention for illegal entry in the vicinity of the border shall normally be assigned by the competent authorities to a reception and processing centre, where they enter the same procedure as any other asylum seeker.
-163
+There is therefore no special procedure at land borders; persons who request asylum at the border or following their detention for illegal entry in the vicinity of the border shall normally be assigned by the competent authorities to a reception and processing centre, where they enter the same procedure as any other asylum seeker.184 However, since the summer of 2016 this has not always been guaranteed in practice at the southern Swiss border with Italy (see Access to the Territory).